 Yunhao Ge, Yuecheng Li, Di Wu, Ao Xu, Adam M. Jones, Amanda Sofie Rios, Iordanis Fostiropoulos, Shixian Wen, Po-Hsuan Huang, Zachary William Murdock, Gozde Sahin, Shuo Ni, Kiran Lekkala, Sumedh Anand Sontakke, Laurent Itti

-Published in Transactions on Machine Learning Research; Also Presented at ICML LLW 2023.
+Published in Transactions on Machine Learning Research, May, 2023; Also Presented at ICML LLW 2023.

 Ferroelectric FET based Context-Switching FPGA Enabling Dynamic Reconfiguration for Adaptive Deep Learning Machines.